Before I started helping (mostly) Americans see soccer games in England, I was a sportswriter…

 Boxing Day games can be tough tickets; one recent season showed games at 97% of capacity in the Championship.

-While television has moved several 2020 Boxing Day Premier League games to other days, the next five tiers of the Football League and National League will see every team in action on December 26.
+While television will (around October 11) move some 2023 Boxing Day Premier League games to other days, the next five tiers of the Football League and National League will see every team in action on December 26.

 Beyond tier 6, there are literally hundreds of games up and down the country, meaning that in virtually any settlement in England that day, there’s football.
 And it’s not just England, by the way: All the top Scottish leagues are playing, and there are 20 Boxing Day games in the Scottish Cup.